junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > But even Castiel allowed a small smile.
 Barely a facsimile of a smile, really, but the very first one closest to a smile that Dean's ever seen him.
 Dean found himself magnetized by it.
 His gaze hovered at the little curve at the tip of the angel's lips.
 >
-> *He was beautiful.* Dean found himself thinking, and had to bite on his lower lip to pull back that train of thoughts.
+> *He was beautiful.* Dean found himself thinking, and had to bite on his lower lip to pull back an instant impulse to mirror that smile and pull off a flirtatious comment.
+The angel would never approve or appreciate such blasphemy thoughts, Dean knew it -- he just knew.
+He ordered his mind to behave, before that train of thoughts could wreck somewhere.
 >
-> Castiel didn't answer to that, only stare at the grassland before them.
-Dean felt the obligation of filling the moment of silence between them, as well as the space between the benches they sit on.
-It was no more than a foot, barely a step's distance, but it felt too far, like a gap in the universe he couldn't cross to reach the angel.
+> Castiel didn't answer to that, merely staring at the grassland before them.
+Dean felt the obligation of filling the moment of the silence between them, as well as the space between the benches they sit on.
+It was no more than a foot, barely a step's distance, but it felt too far, like a gap in the universe he couldn't cross to reach the angel, like the difference between an angel and a human that would forever be there.
+It felt intolerable, and dangerous.
+So he pulled back that thread of thought too.
 >
-> Dean swallowed, forcing words to form and flow out of his throat.
+> Dean swallowed, forcing more reasonable words to form and flow out of his throat.
 He took a short breath to smooth it.
 "So I failed your test, huh?" he started saying, thinking over what happened in the past two days, frowning deeper.
+A familiar feeling of failure and expectation of disappointment started sinking in his chest -- *this is good, this is familiar*.
+Dean thought.
+He always tried so, so hard to do everything right, to not fail, but so often, he would still screw up, he would fail his dad for one thing or another, he would fail his little brother -- and then there would always be some punishment.
+He seemed to always be a failure to someone, a disappointment to some big guy, so much that he was already feeling okay with it.
+It was just another failure in his long list of failed things.
+>
-"I get it.
+> "I get it.
 But you know what?" he paused briefly, considering his words, wetting his lips that became so quickly so dried again under the angel's eyes.
->
-> Dean continued, slow but not hesitant, "If you were to wave that magic time-traveling wand of yours and we had to do it all over again?
+Dean continued, slow but not hesitant, "If you were to wave that magic time-traveling wand of yours and we had to do it all over again?
 I'd make the same call."
 He gave Castiel a look that was saying *"I do not regret what I did.
 That's who I am.
 So deal with it."*
 >
+> *Let the angel call him stubborn; let the angel hate his ass and consider him not worthy of their effort; whatever.* Dean decided, he did what he believed to be right, and he would never do anything any differently.
+>
-> And the angel seemed to understand.
+> And surprisingly, the angel seemed to understand.
 Castiel nodded quietly, waiting for Dean to finish.
 >
 > Dean was encouraged by the look on his face, the glistening lights in his eyes, and that ghosting hint of a smile still lingering at the corner of his lips. "'Cause I don't know what's gonna happen when these seals are broken.
 Hell, I don't know what's gonna happen tomorrow.
-But what I do know is that this here --" he gestured to the playground, the joyful kids and people, the bright sunshine above their heads, and the grass growing under their feet, "-- these kids, the swings, the trees...
+But what I do know is that this here --" he gestured to the playground, the joyful kids and people, the bright sunshine above their heads, and the grass growing under their feet, the joy and beauty of the world came back to his attention. "-- these kids, the swings, the trees...
 All of it is still here because of my brother and me."
 He reasoned, but the angel wasn't the only one he tried to persuade. *Did he really miss the "bigger picture" like the angels told him?
 Did he just make another mistake like all the other mistakes in their life, and condemned six billion human beings because he wasn't willing to sacrifice one thousand?* Dean looked at the angel, wondering what Castiel really thought of his decision, more importantly, what he thought of *him* now.
 >
 > Castiel turned fully to Dean, his face heavy with all the compassion and empathy.
-So extremely like the angels his mom told him about before bed when he was young, Dean thought.
+So extremely like the angels his mom told him about before bed when he was small, Dean thought.
+He reminded him of that little white angel figurine over the fireplace in his childhood house.
+It was there before he was born, watching over him with its kind eyes -- much like the real angel before him now.
+Dean wondered if that small statue was really made based on Castiel.
 >
-> His eyes returned Dean's gaze, holding him there, anchoring him.
+> "You misunderstand me, Dean," Castiel said slowly, breaking Dean's wandering thoughts.
+His eyes returned Dean's gaze, holding him there, anchoring him.
 There was no disapproval or disappointment in those blue eyes, only understanding, with a sprinkle of pain.
-"You misunderstand me, Dean," the angel said slowly.
 "I'm not like you think.
 I was *praying* that you would choose to save the town."
 >
 > Dean was surprised.
 "You were?"
 That was something he didn't dare to have hope for, but Castiel surprised him nonetheless.
 >